 National Parks are nationally valued landscapes.
 In the UK landscapes have been shaped by people and nature over thousands of years.
 All of our landscapes are made up of the same set of 'elements'.
-These elements are both natural, e.g.; landform and geology, and cultural, e.g.; roads, field patterns and buildings.
-Different landscapes display these elements in different patterns - these patterns make a place distinctive, or different from one another.
-National Parks are charged with conserving and enhancing this distinctiveness or landscape character.
+These elements are both natural, e.g.; landform and geology, and cultural, e.g.; roads,

-FIGURE 1 and FIGURE 2 show all of the different elements of a landscape.
+[FIGURE 1] and [FIGURE 2] show all of the different elements of a landscape.
 'Landscape' is a broad term (defined in the Local Plan), so taking decisions to benefit climate change, ecosystem services and nature, also contributes positively to the landscape.
 More detail on understanding the landscape to help with equestrian planning applications is set out in Section 3.2.